Counselling Twickenham, Whitton I work with:

 Welcome to my profile.
 I'm Greg.

-We all have busy schedules and our emotions, thoughts and relationships can quickly get on top of us – knocking our self-esteem and ability to recover in a crisis.
+We all have busy schedules.
+And our emotions, thoughts and relationships can quickly get on top of us – knocking our self-esteem and ability to recover in a crisis.
 I have sat openly with people in the most difficult circumstances, using empathy and supportive feedback as a way of healing their pain and distress.
 I believe counselling offers you a chance to gain insight and change your life for the better.
 It can help you develop a greater capacity for self-awareness and emotional resilience.
 As well as how to repair breakdowns in intimate relationships, enabling you to move beyond conflict to healthy communication and mutual understanding.

 Most people find me warm, approachable and easy to talk to.
-Whether you’re struggling with anxiety, depression, anger or a loss of confidence, I can help you tackle your problems with attentive listening and observation.
-I have a good sense of humour and I think it’s important to develop an attitude of tolerance and respect.
-This comes from a rich life experience of working with people from many different backgrounds, cultures, professions, genders and sexual orientations.
-I have 12 years' experience and a Master’s Degree in Psychotherapy & Counselling.
+Whether you’re struggling with anxiety, depression, anger, trauma or a loss of confidence, I can help you tackle your problems and work through the alternatives.
+I'm an attentive listener with a good sense of humour and I think it’s important to develop an attitude of respect and tolerance.
+This comes from a rich experience of working with people from different backgrounds, cultures, professions, genders and sexual orientations.
+I have over 12 years' experience and a Master’s Degree in Psychotherapy & Counselling.
 During my training I cut my teeth as a counsellor and psychotherapist at MIND, the NHS and the first male counsellor at Portsmouth Rape Crisis Service.
-I have also practiced counselling at Winchester University and as a counselling supervisor at St. Mary's University.
+I have also practiced psychotherapy at Winchester University and as a counselling supervisor to trainees at St. Mary's University.